Redskins' Kirk Cousins: Destined for another season under franchise tag

 Cousins is expected to play the upcoming season under the Redskins' franchise tag, Nick Shook of NFL.com reports.

-Cousins has until 4:00 EST on Monday to ink a long-term contract with Washington, or else he'll play a second straight season under the team's franchise tag.
-Without a recent breakthrough in negotiations, the latter scenario is widely expected to unfold, which would see Cousins earn nearly $24 million in guaranteed money this term.
-Under that scenario, Cousins would then be able to re-evaluate his future with the Redskins after the season, all the while preserving the possibility to secure a long-term pact elsewhere ahead of the 2018 campaign.
+Cousins has until 4:00 p.m.
+EDT on Monday to ink a long-term contract with Washington, or else he'll play a second straight season under the tag.
+Without a recent breakthrough in negotiations, the latter scenario is widely expected to unfold, which would result in Cousins earning nearly $24 million guaranteed this season.
+Cousins would then be able to reevaluate his future with the Redskins after the season, all the while preserving the possibility to secure a long-term pact elsewhere ahead of the 2018 campaign.

 More News